TheRenegadeCoder/sample-programs-website/sources/programs/insertion-sort/c-plus-plus/how-to-run-the-solution.md

 Perhaps the easiest way to run the solution is to leverage the online gdb compiler.

 Alternatively, you can try to run the C++ code in a similar way described in the last article.
-Honestly, it’s pretty easy to write and run C/C++ code on most platforms:
+Honestly, it's pretty easy to write and run C/C++ code on most platforms:

 ```console